CULTURE

 By Avah Atherton

-The history of tempura
+The origins of tempura

-These missionaries also introduced deep-frying techniques to Japan.
-The missionaries would frequently deep-fry vegetables during the Lenten period.
+Did you know that tempura has a rich history that dates back to the 16th century when Portuguese missionaries first arrived in Nagasaki?
+These missionaries also introduced deep-frying techniques to Japan, which heavily influenced how Japanese cuisine would develop and change.
 The term "tempura" actually comes from the Latin word "tempora" which refers to times of fasting.
 Talk about cultural exchange!

-During the Edo period (1603-1868), tempura became a staple of Japanese cuisine and chefs began experimenting with different ingredients and styles.
+During the Edo Period (1603–1868), tempura became a staple of Japanese cuisine, and chefs began experimenting with different ingredients and styles.
 But, it wasn't always accessible to everyone.
 In the past, tempura was considered a luxury food and was only served in high-end restaurants.

 However, as cooking oil production increased, street vendors began selling tempura quickly and conveniently, making it more accessible to the masses.
 This helped solidify tempura's place as a staple of Japanese cuisine.

 As tempura became more popular, several different regional variations began to develop.
 In the Kansai region, a style of tempura known as "tenkasu" or tempura flakes developed.
 They can be made by deep-frying small balls of tempura batter or by simply breaking up larger pieces of tempura.
+Over in Oita Prefecture, chicken tempura is considered to be the area's specialty dish.

-In Oita prefecture, chicken tempura is considered to be the area's specialty dish.
-Did you know that tempura chef, Kondō Fumio, earned two Michelin stars for his restaurant Tempura Kondo?
-Tempura is not just food, it's also an art form.
+In contemporary Japan, you can find both affordable tempura chains and high-end tempura restaurants, though this crispy dish is still considered to be more of an option for those looking to splurge.
+Did you know that tempura chef Kondo Fumio earned two Michelin stars for his restaurant Tempura Kondo?
+That's right, tempura is not just food; it's also an art form.

 What is the difference between tempura and fried food?

 Now that you know what tempura is, let's talk about what it isn't.
-While tempura and typical fried foods both involve deep-frying, tempura typically uses a lighter and airier batter and is often made with seafood and veggies.
+While tempura and typical fried foods both involve deep-frying, tempura typically uses a lighter and airier batter.
+On the other hand, traditional fried food can use a thicker and heavier batter or flour mixture and can be made with various ingredients.

-Types of tempura
+8 popular types of tempura

 Various tempura next to a bowl of udon

-Some of the most popular tempura ingredients include shrimp, fish, squid, and various types of vegetables such as eggplant, sweet potatoes, and pumpkin.
+Some of the most popular tempura ingredients include shrimp, fish, squid, and various types of vegetables such as eggplant, sweet potatoes and pumpkin.
 Chicken tempura is also a popular variation.
 Here are the popular kinds of tempura available in Japan:

 1. Ebi tempura (shrimp tempura)